reaktoro/reaktoro/docs/sphinx/tutorials/equilibrium/co2-solubility-nacl-brine.rst

     its coefficient in the formula.
-The amounts of elements you provide are then used as constraints for the Gibbs energy minimization calculation when computing the state of chemical equilibrium (i.e., when we try to find the amounts of all species in the system that correspond to a state of minimum Gibbs energy and at the same time satisfying the *element amounts constraints*).
+The amounts of elements you provide are then used as constraints for the Gibbs energy minimization calculation when computing the state of chemical equilibrium (i.e., when we try to find the amounts of all species in the system that corresponds to a state of minimum Gibbs energy and at the same time satisfying the *element amounts constraints*).